TigerIS12024/SPCPortlandWeather-Apply/README.md

 - Homebrew
 - whiptail and newet

 You can get the donwload link from [Homebrew's official website.](https://brew.sh)

-``
-You also need to install the **Xcode Command Line Tools.** durring installation of Homebrew.
+You also need to install the **Xcode Command Line Tools** durring installation of Homebrew.

 Now, after installation, run:
 ```